Breaking: #107315 - Cache Backend and Frontend related changes

 All installations that extend or implement cache backend or frontend classes are affected.
 This includes custom cache implementations in third-party extensions.

-Extension authors who have created custom cache backends or frontends will need to update their class method signatures to match the new type declarations from interfaces.
+Extension authors who have created custom cache backends or frontends will need to update their class method signatures to match the new type declarations from the interfaces.

 Migration